Spacefreak18/monocoque/README.md

 ### SimHaptic Ardunio Motor Connection
 - Acc Pedal Motor to be connected to M1
 - Brake Pedal Motor to be connected to M3
+- you can actually connect the motors how you wish, but you'd have to make the appropriate changes to the config and to the arduino sketch.

 ## Testing
 ```